system76/certification/laptops/laptop_testing_template.md

 - [ ] Close lid - system suspends
 - [ ] 150 suspend successful
 - [ ] Perform 20 manual suspends-- keyboard/touchpad are functional on every resume.
+- [ ] System stays suspended for 15 minutes on battery power
 - [ ] Power on while unplugged & run stress command.
 - [ ] Laptop charges to full as expected (drain it to ~25% before charging)